Multiscale Bayesian State Space Model for Granger Causality Analysis of Brain Signal: Bayesian Granger-Causality Statistic

 \section{Bayesian Granger-Causality Statistic}

-Based on the model proposed in this article, a necessary and sufficient condition for $X$ not to be Granger-causal for $Y_t$ at a given time $t$, is that each element of the subset $\widetilde{\varphi_{t}}$ of $\varphi_{t}$, that contains all the causal coefficients of interest, equals zero.
+Based on the model proposed in this article, a necessary and sufficient condition for $X_t$ not to be Granger-causal for $Y_t$ at a given time $t$, is that each element of the subset $\widetilde{\varphi_{t}}$ of $\varphi_{t}$, that contains all the causal coefficients of interest, equals zero.

-The most appropriate approach to evaluate the compatibility of this type of hypothesis with the data would be to compute for each time $t$ a Bayes factor between the VAR model under the restriction $\widetilde{\varphi_{t}}=0$ ($M_1^t$) and the VAR model without restrictions ($M_2^t$).
-This would requires the computation of the evidence of two models $M_1^t$ and $M_2^t$, which becomes infeasible with our model \eqref{kalman.def}.
+The most appropriate approach to evaluate the compatibility of this type of hypothesis with the data would be to compute for each time $t$ a Bayes factor between the VAR model under the restriction $\widetilde{\varphi_{t}}=0$ for just one value of $t$ ($M_1^t$) and the VAR model without restrictions ($M_2^t$).
+For each $t$, this would requires the computation of the evidence of model $M_1^t$, which seems untractable: one would need a Markovian process for $\varphi_{t}$ that is conditionned (sort of bridge) on the restriction that $\widetilde{\varphi_{t}}=0$ for just one given $t$.
+At the very least, one would need to estimate a different (conditional) model for each $t$ and compute its free energy.
+Additionnaly, we have no guarantee that the free energy approximation is of the same magniture for all these models.